 There is no such thing as peaceful coexistence between the flesh and the Spirit.
 Coexistence, yes.
 Peaceful coexistence, no. There can be no compromise between the flesh and the Spirit because to capitulate to sin is to violate the Spirit.
 If the flesh is up, the Spirit is down; if the Spirit is up, the flesh is down.

 The check and balance to our sin capacity is the power of the Holy Spirit.
 We cannot allow the Holy Spirit to control us by suppression or eradication of sin but by the counteraction of the power of the Holy Spirit.

 A spiritual titanic tug of war takes place in every believer.
 The non-Christian does not have that same kind of struggle, for he is nothing but “flesh.”
 He has no other reference point.
 Once a person comes to know Christ, he enters a significant spiritual struggle.
 This is partial proof that he is born again.

 A Christian out of fellowship with the Lord is out of joint spiritually.
 Although he has the indwelling Spirit in him, that does not necessarily mean that he “walks in the Spirit.”
 If he doesn’t walk with the Holy Spirit, he is out of fellowship.

 We have a longer relationship with the “flesh” than we have with the “Spirit.”
 We had the “flesh” from the moment of our physical birth.
 We received the “Spirit” at the moment of our spiritual birth.
-The Holy Spirit is our Divine ally who is closer to us than anyone.
-The Father and Son are majesty on high but the Holy Spirit resides within us.
+The Holy Spirit is our Divine ally, who is closer to us than anyone.
+The Father and Son are majesties on high, but the Holy Spirit resides within us.